 - Movie Club: all year groups

-For a full list of activities for the Autumn Term 2017, please see the download link at the bottom of the page.
+For a full list of activities for the Summer Term, please see the download link at the bottom of the page.

 At St Margaret's we are very fortunate to

 have an enclosed playground including plenty of green space.
 Last session our

 Parent Teacher Association very kindly donated the funds for a super outdoor

 classroom and a number of planters.
 With help from the city ranger, we have

 planted up the classroom with colourful insect-attracting plants and started to

 grow a willow arbour in the planters.
 The plants and flowers that we have been growing in the outdoor classroom and quiet areas have been planted specifically to attract wildlife.
 They are now thriving and the girls are enjoying the butterflies and bumble bees.
 This summer we successfully grew sweet

 peas, peas and courgettes in our planters, and we also had a very successful

 plant sale.
 The proceeds from the sale allowed us to purchase grow frames for